Ambiabstract/props_scaling_recompiler/README.md

    `-subfolders 1` - put the scaled versions of the props in a separate subfolder (1 = yes, 0 = no)

    `-force_recompile 0` - recompile all scaled props that are available on the level from scratch (1 = yes, 0 = no).
 For example, this can be useful if the original non-scaled model has been modified.

+   `-mountcfg 1` - automatically read `mount.cfg` (1 = yes, 0 = no).
+Enabled by default for Garry's Mod to correctly locate and output models to mounted directories.

 8. Go through Compile/run commands and specify correct paths in Parameters.
 It should be the path that props_scaling_recompiler outputs.